yuyehara/GEOG489/lectures/week6_lecture.md

   - Making images comparable (Classification, interpolation, resampling)

 ### 2. Change Detection (Exploratory analysis)
-- How much and where are the changes
+- How much and where is the change

 ### 3. Change Modeling (Empirical modeling)
 - How it changed and what caused the change